apache/cloudstack-documentation/source/adminguide/virtual_machines/importing_vmware_vms_into_kvm.rst

 .. note:: Please consider not restarting the management servers while importing as it will lead to the interruption of the process and you will need to start again.

+.. note:: The success of the import process may vary based on factors such as the current OS version, installed packages, guest OS setup, file systems, and others.
+Success is not guaranteed.
+We strongly recommend testing the migration process before proceeding with production deployments.

 .. |import-vm-from-vmware-to-kvm.png| image:: /_static/images/import-vm-from-vmware-to-kvm.png
    :alt: Import VMware Virtual Machines into KVM.
    :width: 800 px